Richard J. Codey Arena: Essex Skating Club

 The Essex Skating Club (ESC) is the figure skating club at the arena.
 The club has more than 300 youth and adult members with winning records at national competitions.
-A number of coaches at ESC are Worlds and Olympic medalists such as Kay Barsdell, Oleg Bliakhman, Ken Foster and JoJo Starbuck.
+A number of coaches at ESC are World and Olympic competitors such as Kay Barsdell, Ken Foster and JoJo Starbuck.
+Three Americans grew up skating in Essex Club’s Ice Shows and training at the arena.
+Suna Murray (1972), Elisa Spitz (1984), and Karen Courtland (1994) represented the United States in Figure Skating at the Winter Olympic Games and World Championships.
+Oleg Bliakhman also coaches and he competed representing Russia in the 1982 and 1983 Junior World Figure Skating Championships.
 The Synchroettes are youth synchronized skating teams with winning records including regional champions and the gold medal at the 2010 U.S. Synchronized Skating Championships.
 In 2012, the Junior-level team of Synchroettes was selected by the U.S. Figure Skating to be part of the Team USA for 2012–13 season to compete in Leon Lurje Trophy international competition in Sweden.
 The Essex Blades is an adult synchronized skating team which ranked 6th at the 2011 U.S. Synchronized Skating Championships.
 Bravo! is a Novice Theatre on Ice team which ranked 4th at the 2011 US National Theatre on Ice Competition.
 In 2012, Bravo! was selected by US Figure Skating to be one of the two Novice teams to represent the United States at the 2013 Nations Cup in Spain.